 Flexibility – Borrowers who work on commission or have large swings in their income should consider sticking with a longer loan.
 During the good months, they can make extra payments so that the debt gets paid off faster.
 When the bad months happen, the low payments ensure that the debt stays current.
 The difference in interest rate between two loans is the cost of flexibility.
 For some people paying a little extra each month to ensure flexibility is a good idea.
 For others, it could be a waste.

-Fixed-Rate or Variable-Rate
+Fixed-Rate or Variable-Rate?

 Interest rates are presently near all-time lows.
 This means that the variable-rate loans are much more likely to go up than down.
 As a result, for longer loans, we encourage borrowers to opt for a fixed-rate loan.

-Picking the Best Repayment Length
+Picking the Best Repayment Length for Low Rates

 Many lenders make rate selection pretty easy.
-Borrowers are able to see what rates they qualify for at various loan lengths.
+Borrowers can see what rates they qualify for at various loan lengths.
 This allows borrowers to preview monthly payments and see how their personal interest rate changes with different options.
 If there is a huge gap in interest between a 15-year loan and a 20-year loan, it may make sense to go with the shorter loan length.
 However, if the rate difference is minimal, it could make more sense to stick with the longer loan.
 This is something that every borrower should check as they shop around.